Linear control of coherent structures in wall-bounded turbulence at Re$_\tau = 2000$: The control set-up

-The first new signal $\hat{\bi m}$ represents a time-resolved velocity measurement at a single wall height ($\mathbf C_m \hat{\bi q}$) that is contaminated by sensor noise ($\hat{\bi n}$).
-We treat $\hat{\bi n}$ as an unknown forcing that is white in time with a covariance $\mathbb{E}(\hat{\bi{n}} \hat{\bi{n}}^*)$ of $10^{-4}$. {(The sensor noise is not correlated between different wavenumbers.)} The second new signal $\hat{\bi{f}}$ represents a time-resolved body force at a single wall height to actuate the flow ($\mathbf{B}_f \hat{\bi f}$).
-Both measurements ($\hat{\bi m}$) and actuations ($\hat{\bi f}$) are approximated by Gaussian shapes and defined in \ref{J2:adx:sensact}.
-The third new signal $\hat{\bi z}$ (not to be confused with wall-normal variable $z$) represents the quantity to be minimized by control.
-We define $\hat{\bi z}$ to minimize the energy of the entire flow field ($\bi{C}_z \hat{\bi{q}}$) while also keeping the actuation force small ($\alpha\hat{\bi{f}}$, where $\alpha$ is a penalization on large $\hat{\bi{f}}$).
-We set the penalization to be insignificant ($\alpha = 10^{-4}$) because we want to achieve the best possible control performance.
-(Increasing $\alpha$ will gradually reduce the control performance and energy consumption of the actuator.)
-Minimizing the energy of the entire flow-field lets the control design process decide which perturbations to target for the best results.
-This is in contrast to opposition control, for example, which focuses on wall-normal velocity perturbations to eliminate streamwise streaks \cite{luhar2014opposition}.
-(See \ref{J2:sec:CO} for a derivation of the cost signal.)
+The third new signal $\hat{\boldsymbol z}$ (not to be confused with wall-normal variable $z$) represents the quantity to be minimized by control, and is derived from a cost function (see \ref{J2:APPDIX:cost}).
+We define $\hat{\boldsymbol z}$ to minimize the energy of the entire flow field $\boldsymbol{C}_z \hat{\boldsymbol{q}}$ while also keeping the actuation force $\alpha\hat{\boldsymbol{f}}$ small (where $\alpha$ is a penalization on $\hat{\boldsymbol{f}}$).
+Minimizing the energy of the entire flow-field $\boldsymbol{C}_z \hat{\boldsymbol{q}}$ lets the control design process decide which perturbations to target for the best results.
+This is in contrast to opposition control, for example, which focuses on wall-normal velocity perturbations to eliminate streamwise streaks \citep{luhar2014opposition}.
+We set the penalization to be insignificant ($\alpha = 10^{-4}$), because we want the results to be insensitive to the choice of $\alpha$.
+(We cannot set $\alpha$ to zero as this would result in a poorly posed system.)
+Increasing $\alpha$ will gradually reduce the control performance and energy consumption of the actuator.
+(See \ref{J2:sec:noiseenergy} for more information.)